clingen-data-model/allele/source/allele/resource/allele_instance/index.md

 : 0..*

 {:.h4-definition}
-#### SimpleAllele.canonicalAllele
+#### AlleleInstance.canonicalAllele

 {:.dl-horizontal .dl-definition}
 Definition
-: The CanonicalAllele resource to which this SimpleAllele maps.
+: The CanonicalAllele resource to which this AlleleInstance maps.

 Type
 : CanonicalAllele